-At the beginning of each month, repeat respondents (i.e., respondents who have already completed at least one survey in the past) are partitioned in two groups: the "skippers" (i.e., those who failed to complete the survey in the previous month) and the "non-skippers."
-The wide majority of repeat respondents are non-skippers (93% in 2014).
-Skippers are assigned randomly we reverted back to new respondents receiving both a welcome mail and email.

-We experimented with sending a welcome email only (and no mail) the new respondents.
-However, that led to a noticeable decline in the response rate, suggesting that the welcome mail lent greater credibility to the survey.
-Thus, to one of the three batches.
-The assignment procedure for non-skippers is designed so that i) there is an equal number of non-skippers in each batch, and ii) non-skippers in each batch have (roughly) the same average number of days between the completion of two consecutive surveys.
-On the first of each month, non-skippers are ranked according to the number of days since they completed the survey in the previous month and partitioned into terciles.
-The first tercile (i.e., the respondents who completed the survey most recently) is assigned to batch 3, the second to batch 2, and the third to batch 1.13
+At the beginning of each month, repeat respondents (that is, respondents who have already completed at least one survey in the past) are partitioned into two groups: the "skippers" (those who failed to complete the survey in the previous month) and the "nonskippers."
+The wide majority of repeat respondents are nonskippers (93 percent in 2014).
+Skippers are assigned randomly to one of the three batches.
+The assignment procedure for nonskippers is designed so that (1) there are an equal number of nonskippers in each batch, and (2) nonskippers in each batch have (roughly) the same average number of days between the completion of two consecutive surveys.
+On the first of each month, nonskippers are ranked according to the number of days since they completed the survey in the previous month and are partitioned into terciles.
+The first tercile (that is, the respondents who completed the survey most recently) is assigned to batch 3, the second to batch 2, and the third to batch $1.^{14}$